Skip to main content

 Navigating Between Multiple Section Views in Public Website WordPress

-“Sections” are the primary way that access to editing and creating public website WordPress pages is controlled and limited to specific users.
-All pages have a Section assigned to them, and all users will have a role assigned to them in at least one section (either Editor or Publisher).
-While some users will have access to only one Section, many could have access to multiple Sections and will need to switch between them to access the pages in each.
+Sections are the primary way that access to editing and creating public website WordPress pages is controlled and limited to specific users.
+All content has a Section assigned to it, and all users will have a role assigned to them in at least one Section (either Editor or Publisher).
+While some users will have access to only one Section, many could have access to multiple Sections and will need to switch between them to access content in each.

 Identifying your current Section